Sanglorian/orcus/Orcus Classes and Powers - current.md

 You belong to a particular school of magic.
 Choose one at character creation.

-* **Conjurer:** When an encounter ends and you have one or more daily powers with the Summon keyword still active, those daily powers are not expended.
+* **Conjurer:** When an encounter ends and you have one or more daily powers with the Summon tag still active, those daily powers are not expended.
 However, if you use them again, the summoned creatures appear in the exact state they were when their last summoning ended (current HP, conditions, etc.) except that they can use their encounter powers again even if already used before.
 If you complete a long rest, all your daily powers reset and if you use them from then on a “fresh” creature will be summoned.
 Your secondary ability is Constitution.
 * **Enchanter:** When you use a power with the Psychic tag that does damage on a hit, you can choose for the power to do no damage to any enemies you target.
 If so, you gain a +2 bonus on the attack roll.
 Your secondary ability is Charisma.
 * **Evoker:** If you wish, a near or far power you use with the Acid, Cold, Fire, Flux, Lightning or Thunder tags has its area increased by 1 (from Near arc 2 to Near arc 3, for example).
 Also, you can change your flux energy as a swift action (see the Elemental Flux discipline for a description of flux energy).
 Your secondary ability is Dexterity.